 Arguably the most popular change provided by online learning is flexibility.
 The rigid schedule of a traditional education used to limit who was able to complete a degree.
 Those who worked full-time or were raising a family alongside pursuing higher learning were hard-pressed to make it happen.
 Because of the Internet, students aren’t limited by tight schedules.
 Online learning offers a customizable experience that can’t be beat.

 In previous decades, self-assessment was limited to homemade flashcards and study guides.
 Online learning platforms integrate valuable information with built-in assessments and interactive activities that help both students and teachers track progress.

 Online Learning: An Almost Perfect Solution

-Naturally, the internet isn’t infallible.
-Students accessing learning material on mobile devices or tablets can find it too tempting to stay away from Facebook and ignore incoming texts during study time, leading to distraction.
+Of course, the internet isn’t infallible.
+Students accessing learning material on mobile devices or tablets can find it too tempting to visit Facebook or Instagram or read incoming texts during study time, leading to distraction.
 This same overuse of social media and online media consumption has also sapped users’ attention spans.
-Despite these drawbacks, the benefits of internet usage in education far outweigh the cons.
-Online learning has come so far, many are looking to Open Educational Resources as the future of learning.
-Publishers who hope to move in this direction can use Gutenberg’s new Courseware Creator that allows easy integration of OER.
+Despite these drawbacks, the benefits of internet usage in education far outweigh the negatives.
+Online learning has come so far, many are looking to Open Educational Resources (OER) as the future of learning.
+Publishers who hope to move in this direction can use GT’s new Courseware Creator to allow easy integration of OER.